-The Company ensures clarity, transparency and objectivity in the process of selecting successor candidates through repeated deliberations conducted by the Nomination Committee, which consists of three (3) independent Outside Directors and the chairperson of the Board of Directors, who is a non-executive Director from inside the Company.
+The Company ensures clarity, transparency and objectivity in the process of selecting successor candidates through repeated deliberations conducted by the Nomination Committee.
 The Board of Directors focuses on realizing the basic philosophy and the Group Vision, selects the President and Representative Executive Officer, and plays a supervisory role based on proposals received from the Nomination Committee.